SubhranilRaha/hlf-connector/README.md

 # Hyperledger Fabric REST Integration

 ## Description:-
-<p>This artifact provides a mechanism to invoke and query fabric chaincode using a REST-based API interface.</br>
+<p>This artifact provides a mechanism to invoke and query fabric chaincode using a REST-based API interface.<br>
-Additionally, it can also invoke chaincode using a asynchronous method and can publish chaincode events to Kafka/Event-Hub topics.</p>
+Additionally, it can also invoke chaincode using an asynchronous method and can publish chaincode events to Kafka/Event-Hub topics.</p>

 ## Key Feature:-</br>
 1. Invoke Chaincode with REST.</br>